Breaking Up the Girl

-"Breaking Up the Girl" is a 2001 alternative rock song written, recorded and produced by Garbage for their third studio album Beautiful Garbage.
+"Breaking Up the Girl" is a 2001 alternative rock song written, recorded and produced by the band Garbage for their third studio album Beautiful Garbage.
+In North America, it was serviced to alternative radio as the second single from the album.

-In North America, "Breaking Up the Girl" was serviced to alternative radio as the second single to be lifted from the album.
-The single release coincided with Rolling Stone publishing their critics' Albums of the Year list, on which Beautiful Garbage was ranked the sixth best release of 2001.
-"Breaking Up the Girl" was licensed out as the theme tune to Is It College Yet?, the final episode of the long-running animated series Daria, which premiered on MTV as a TV movie in January 2002.
+The song was licensed out as the theme tune to the television film Is It College Yet?
+(2002), which served as the series finale of the long-running animated series Daria.
 "Breaking Up the Girl" was subsequently released internationally in April 2002, where it supported the band's UK and European tour.
-The single reached the top forty in both Australia and United Kingdom.
+The single reached the top forty in Australia and the United Kingdom.